Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

 The conformal block \eqref{eq:block_F_multi} is identified with the partition function of gauge origami of D2 branes supported on $\{\mathbb{C}_{\sigma}\}_{\sigma \in \underline{\mathbf{3}}}$, whose matter content is given by the quiver shown in Fig.~\ref{fig:triple_F}.
-Each direction gives rise to the vertex function associated with the quasimaps in the corresponding geometry, and the total contribution would be given by the equivariant Euler characteristics of the moduli space of the intersecting sheaves, that we call the origami vertex function.
+For each $\sigma \in \underline{\mathbf{3}}$, we have the vertex function for the quasimaps to the Hilbert or the Quot scheme on the transversal directions $\bar{\sigma} = \underline{\mathbf{3}}\backslash\sigma$, and the total contribution is given by the equivariant Euler characteristics of the moduli space of the intersecting sheaves, that we call the origami vertex function.

 \paragraph{MacMahon formula}